Al-Hiwar: Programs

 Is an interactive weekly program which has no presenter, but different attendees, who discuss the most important issues that have passed over the week, in an open and interactive manner that makes the discussion move swiftly between the guests without prior preparation.

-Al Hiwar’s registered address is in the Westgate House which has been accused of serving as a hub for Muslim Brotherhood and Hamas operations in Western Europe.
+Al Hiwar’s registered address is covertly in the Westgate House which has been accused of serving as a hub for Muslim Brotherhood and Hamas operations in Western Europe.

 Censorship attempts

 The TV station was the target of several censorship attempts; in May 2009, it was taken off Hotbird after repeated and deliberate jamming of its signals.
 This happened while the channel was airing interviews with exiled Libyan opposition leaders.